 apply for positions

-Or if you're traveling somewhere cold during the winter, and heating available is listed, it's good to know if it works and if you'll be allowed to turn it on and use it.
-Again, true story.
+Or if you're traveling somewhere cold during the winter, and 'heating' is listed, it's important to know if it works, and if you'll actually be allowed to turn it on and use it.

 confirm with homeowner

-The important thing to determine during the booking process is that you are both satisfied and committed to move forward with the housesit so that the homeowner can mark the ad as being filled and you can begin working on your travel plans to get there.
+The important thing to determine during the booking process is that you are both satisfied and committed to move forward so that the homeowner can mark the ad as being filled and you can begin working on your travel plans to get there.

-What’s expected varies at each housesit, depending on the number and type of animals, and the location and features of the house.
-Ultimately the pets health, safety and well-being is the utmost concern.
-You should know basic pet care tips and how to handle a pet emergency.
+What’s expected varies at each house sit, depending on the number and type of animals, and the location and features of the house.

 Often you will be doing some basic household chores, such as watering plants, collecting mail, putting out garbage, recycling and compost, or other light home maintenance duties.